NN4Neurosim/nn4n/docs/model/CTRNN/index.md

 ## Excitatory-Inhibitory constrained continuous-time RNN
 The implementation of CTRNN also supports Excitatory-Inhibitory constrained continuous-time RNN (EIRNN).
 EIRNN is proposed by H. Francis Song, Guangyu R. Yang, and Xiao-Jing Wang in [Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework](https://doi.org/10.1371/journal.pcbi.1004792)

 The original [code](https://github.com/frsong/pycog) is implemented in [Theano](https://pypi.org/project/Theano/) and may be deprecated due to the unsupported Python version.
 Theano is no longer maintained after Jul 2020.
 In this repo, the PyTorch version of EIRNN is implemented.
-It is implicitly included in the CTRNN class and can be enabled by setting `positivity_constraint` to `True` and use appropriate masks.
+It is implicitly included in the CTRNN class and can be enabled by setting `positivity_constraints` to `True` and use appropriate masks.

 A visual illustration of the EIRNN is shown below.